EsyArda/ChatNotif/README.md

 # Chat Notif

-A simple LOTRO plugin for displaying chat messages larger on your screen.
+A simple LOTRO plugin to display chat messages larger on your screen.

 ## Installation guide